Related Party Transactions

 30-trading dayperiod commencing at least 150 days after the initial Business Combination or (y) the date on which the Company completes a liquidation, merger, share exchange, reorganization or other similar transaction that results in all of the Public Shareholders having the right to exchange their ordinary shares for cash, securities or other property.

 Substantially concurrently with the closing of the Initial Public Offering, the Company consummated the Private Placement of 11,533,333 Private Placement Warrants, at a price of $1.50 per Private Placement Warrant with the Sponsor, generating gross proceeds of $17.3 million.

-Each Private Placement Warrant will be exercisable for one Class A ordinary share at a price of $11.50 per share.
+Each Private Placement Warrant is exercisable for one Class A ordinary share at a price of $11.50 per share.
 A portion of the proceeds from the sale of the Private Placement Warrants to the Sponsor was added to the proceeds from the Initial Public Offering held in the Trust Account.
+If the Company does not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
 The Private Placement Warrants will be

 The Sponsor and the Company’s officers and directors agreed, subject to limited exceptions, not to transfer, assign or sell any of their Private Placement Warrants until 30 days after the completion of the initial Business Combination.

 Related Party Loans